Standing on Exchange Avenue at 81st Street, looking up at the police helicopter, was the first time I didn't feel like I was in Chicago.

 This scene on Exchange played out during a 13-hour stretch when 30 people were shot in Chicago.
 The escalation of force from basic patrol to infantry tactics made sense.
 Standing there, I thought, this all makes sense.

 As reporters we can use these scenes to explain what's happening to a neighborhood in a city of neighborhoods.
-But none of the observations captures how it feels to cover this night after night.
+But none of the observations capture how it feels to cover this night after night.

-In short, it feels bad.
 We're paid observers of human misery.
 We go toward bad things, watch people during the worst moments of their lives and hope they'll talk to us.

 Before we went to the scene on Exchange, photographer E. Jason Wambsgans and I were standing outside a murder scene in the West Pullman neighborhood.
-The victim had been taken away, and we were standing near our cars a few houses away from a lone squad car.
+The victim had been taken away and we were standing near our cars a few houses away from a lone squad car.

 We heard a few shots, then a "zing."
 It sounded like a ricochet, like a round had bounced off a piece of metal nearby.